kennethd/atlantic-dataeng/README.md

 # Test

-I mostly still use nosetests as a test runner, mostly out of having years of experience with it.
+I still use nosetests as a test runner, mostly out of having years of experience with it.
 To run the tests, activate the virtualenv and run:

 ```sh